damianhakert/damianhakert.github.io/source/_posts/2015-12-03-why-we-shift-objectives-and-not-release-dates-at-gitlab.markdown

 ## The debate is on

 I imagined if a feature-driven release cycle held a debate about Quality with a time-based release cycle, that the feature-driven cycle could lead the argument by saying “We’re holding out for perfection!”
-In rebuttal, the time-based cycle could argue that a their approach leads to a more vibrant, active, development community and ultimately a higher quality product.
+In rebuttal, the time-based cycle could argue that their approach leads to a more vibrant, active, development community and ultimately a higher quality product.
 And besides that, it SHIPS.

 I’m curious what the GitLab users think about time-based or feature-driven releases.
 I’d love to hear if you have experience of both, and how it affects your motivation and the quality of work.